tapl-org/tapl/README.md

 ## What is TAPL?

-TAPL is a new syntax extendable programming language with high-order type system.
-TAPL is still under development, and it is considered to be an experimental language
+TAPL is a new syntax extendable programming language frontend with high-order type system.
+TAPL is still under development, and it is considered to be an experimental.

 TAPL is named after ["Types and Programming Languages" by Benjamin C. Pierce ](https://www.cis.upenn.edu/~bcpierce/tapl/) book.